 General category of equipment used during testing, i.e. immersion/soak, ultrasonics, media blasting.

 Pollution Prevention Options Analysis System

-Safety Score - P2OASys allows companies to assess the potential environmental, worker, and public health impacts of alternative technologies aimed at reducing toxics use.
+Safety Evaluation - P2OASys allows companies to assess the potential environmental, worker, and public health impacts of alternative technologies aimed at reducing toxics use.
 The goal is more comprehensive and systematic thinking about the potential hazards posed by current and alternative processes identified during the TUR planning process.
 The tool will assist companies in two ways: